bbolker/stat794_bigdata/dsatcl_notes_emma.md

   make
 ```

 * Emma: confused on this chapter...
-I'm clear on how the shell knows what to do when "make" or "makefile" is called... how is this better than simply creating and executing our own .sh files like in chapter 4?
+I'm not clear on how the shell knows what to do when "make" or "makefile" is called...
+If I understand correctly, this is essentially automating a workflow?